ShirinSadeghii/Calculator/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+If you want to clone this repo, you will need to install sass and react-textfit.
+To do this enter: npm i sass react-textfit.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.